curonny/curonny/README.md

 Software developer using Python.
 Lover of mobile applications, which is why I learned mobile development in Flutter..
 A simple developer..

-* 🌍  I'm based in México, Mérida.
+* 🌍  I'm based in Madrid, Spain.
 * ✉️  You can contact me at [rmontano1992@gmail.com](mailto:rmontano1992@gmail.com)
 * 🧠  I'm learning Flutter